Privacy Policy

 Once you Purchase the Policy:

-4. You are welcome to either talk to email us your comments and questions about the draft Policy;
+You are welcome to either talk to us on the telephone (for up to 30 minutes) or email your comments and questions about the draft Agreement;

 Frequently Asked Questions